UNITED STATES SECURITIES AND EXCHANGE COMMISSION

 Fixed rate debt(1)

 |(1)||Excludes unamortized discounts and issuance costs.
 Fair value was estimated primarily based upon quoted market prices for the Company’s public long-term notes.|

-Many of the Company’s subsidiaries purchase and sell products in currencies other than their functional currencies.
-This subjects the Company to the risks associated with fluctuations in foreign currency exchange rates.
-The Company reduces this risk by utilizing natural hedging (i.e., offsetting receivables and payables) as well as by creating offsetting positions through the use of derivative financial instruments, primarily forward foreign currency exchange contracts typically with maturities of less than sixty days (“economic hedges”), but not greater than one year.
-The Company continues to have exposure to foreign currency risks to the extent they are not hedged.
-The Company adjusts any economic hedges to fair value through the consolidated statements of operations primarily within “other (expense) income, net.”
-Therefore, the changes in valuation of the underlying items being economically hedged are offset by the changes in fair value of the forward foreign currency exchange contracts.
-A hypothetical 10% change in foreign currency exchange rates under the forward foreign currency exchange contracts outstanding at June 27, 2020, would result in an increase or decrease of approximately $170.0 million to the fair value of the forward foreign currency exchange contracts, which would generally be offset by an opposite effect on the underlying exposure being economically hedged.
-See Note 3 to the Company’s consolidated financial statements included in Item 8 of this Annual Report on Form 10-K for further discussion on derivative financial instruments.
+Many of the Company’s subsidiaries purchase and sell products in currencies other than their functional currencies, which subjects the Company to the risks associated with fluctuations in currency exchange rates.
+The Company uses economic hedges to reduce this risk utilizing natural hedging (i.e., offsetting receivables and payables in the same foreign currency) and creating offsetting positions through the use of derivative financial instruments (primarily forward foreign currency exchange contracts typically with maturities of less than 60 days, but no longer than one year).
+The Company continues to have exposure to foreign currency risks to the extent they are not economically hedged.
+The Company adjusts any economic hedges to fair value within the same line item in the consolidated statements of operations as the remeasurement of the underlying assets or liabilities being economically hedged.
+Therefore, the changes in valuation of the underlying items being economically hedged are offset by the changes in fair value of the forward foreign exchange contracts.
+A hypothetical 10% change in foreign currency exchange rates under the forward foreign currency exchange contracts outstanding at July 1, 2023, would result in an increase or decrease of approximately $80.0 million to the fair value of the forward foreign exchange contracts, which would generally be offset by an opposite effect on the underlying exposure being economically hedged.
+See Note 2, “Derivative financial instruments” to the Company’s consolidated financial statements included in Item 8 of this Annual Report on Form 10-K for further discussion on derivative financial instruments.